kool-dev/kool/docs/2-Presets/Laravel.md

 $ Preset laravel initialized!
 ```

-Now, move into your new Laravel project.
+Now, move into your new Laravel project:

 ```bash
 $ cd my-project